nagarjunpl/Pes-ada-lab/README.md

 ## 📚 Topics Covered

-Each program is implemented using C/C++ (or the language you prefer) and covers the following key algorithms:
+Each program is implemented using C and covers the following key algorithms:

 ## 📘 Programs Grouped by Topic